 We have determined that the contractual agreements are in fact valid and legally enforceable.
 Such arrangements were entered into in order to comply with the underlying legal and/or regulatory restrictions that govern the ownership of a direct equity interest in the VIEs.
 In the opinion of our PRC counsel, Tian Yuan Law Firm, the contracts are legally enforceable under PRC law.
-See "Item 4.C.-Information on the Company-Organizational Structure -Contractual Arrangements with Our Consolidated Affiliated Entities."
+See "Item 4.C.-Information on the Company-Organizational Structure-Contractual Arrangements with Our Consolidated Affiliated Entities."

 We have considered the existence of related party relationships, e.g. ownership of an equity interest in TAL Education Group and the VIEs, and the effect that might have on the enforceability of the contractual agreements and in turn whether these contractual agreements are substantive.
 We believe there are no barriers to exercise our rights under the contracts and therefore they are substantive and appropriately considered in our consolidation analysis in accordance with ASC 810.
-In assessing the shareholdings of certain individual parties in TAL Education Group and in the VIEs, specifically Mr. Bangxin Zhang, we acknowledge that from November 23, 2011, Mr. Bangxin Zhang, a majority nominee shareholder in the VIEs, also held a majority voting interest in TAL Education Group, which he obtained not through any of our actions or any actions of Mr. Bangxin Zhang.
+In assessing the shareholdings of certain individual parties in TAL Education Group and in the VIEs, specifically Mr. Bangxin Zhang, we acknowledge that from November 23, 2011, Mr. Bangxin Zhang, a majority nominee shareholder in the VIEs, also held a majority voting interest in TAL Education Group, which resulted from certain shareholders converting their Class B common shares with ten votes per share to Class A common shares with one vote per share.
+Therefore, we have reassessed the consolidation of the VIEs.